madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

     ![SQL Commands](./images/apex-sendmail-5.png)

-## Task 7: How to setup Oracle APEX Web Credentials
+## Task 7: How to setup Oracle APEX web credentials

 Oracle APEX Web Credentials provides a convenient and secure mechanism for storing the following types of credentials: